 This facility is subject to compliance with certain financial, reporting and other covenants.
 The financial covenants under the agreement include a leverage ratio, interest coverage ratio, and restrictions on distributions, if certain conditions are not met.
-IBI Group was in compliance with its credit facility covenants as at March 31, 2018.
+IBI Group was in compliance with its credit facility covenants as at September 30, 2018.

-Continued compliance with the covenants under the amended credit facilities is dependent on IBI Group achieving revenue forecasts, profitability, and reducing costs.
+Continued compliance with the covenants under the amended credit facilities is dependent on IBI Group achieving revenue forecasts, profitability, reducing costs and the continued improvement of working capital.
 Market conditions are difficult to predict and there is no assurance that IBI Group will achieve its forecasts.
 In the event of non-compliance, IBI Group's lenders have the right to demand repayment of the amounts outstanding under the lending agreements or pursue other remedies if IBI Group cannot reach an agreement with its lenders to amend or waive the financial covenants.
 As in the past, IBI Group will carefully monitor its compliance with the covenants and will seek waivers, subject to lender approval, as may become necessary from time to time.